muffins/image_utils/README.md

 # finddupes
-A Rust CLI application which uses ssdeep to find similar files in two directorys
+A Rust CLI application which uses ssdeep to find similar files in two directories